Sergeant “Zeke” Clayton Ezekial Anderson “Sarge”

 Zeke will sign on for a fourth tour after proposing to Jennifer in the States, telling Brewster he did not like unfinished business.
 It is clear he came back for his men, and most certainly because of the grieving and distant Myron Goldman.
 He will remain by Lt.
 Goldman’s side, even in the last episode- Payback- when it becomes apparent that the war has changed.
 We will never know if Zeke makes it back to the States and to Jennifer.

-by episode (not an episode synopsis):
+Points of interest by episode (not an episode synopsis):

 Pilot Episode- first appearance.
 Zeke picks Corporal Danny Percell, and Privates Alberto Ruiz and Scott Baker.
 He will also take Roger Horn after hearing him play the harmonica, despite the young man’s point of view on the war.
 He meets Goldman for the first time in Chu Lai and neither is impressed with each other at first blush.
 Tells Goldman he is in the 4th month of his third tour.
 Makes Horn RTO after telling him he will fight.
 Keeps Myron from getting killed when he yanks him down during Goldman’s first firefight.
 Goldman says he will court martial him.
 After chasing down Ruiz, they discover the headquarters of the NVA that had attacked Ladybird earlier.
 Tells Wallace he finally found an officer he likes.
 When Horn tells him the war is wrong, Anderson shoves an M-16 in his hands and replies, “Maybe, but that’s not the point.”